 Many of the navigation tools are similar or identical to those you used in Scene Viewer.
 You'll explore a few of the new buttons and tools.

-- In the upper right corner, click the Environmental Resources Management link.
+- On the ribbon, beside the search bar, click the Environmental Resources Management link.

 The link opens a Palm Beach County government page that contains more information about environmental resource management in the county.